tbellisiv/clojure-emacs-cider-intro/docs/README.md

 ### Emacs Experience

+This presentation assumes that the reader:

+ * Is an active- or at least experienced- user of Emacs.
+ * Can install Emacs packages using the [Emacs Lisp Package Archive](https://elpa.gnu.org/) (i.e. package.el, ELPA) functionality in Emacs 24.1 and higher.
-This presentation assumes the reader is an active (or experienced) user of Emacs, is comfortable with installation of Emacs packages and with editing the Emacs initialization file (.emacs/.emacs.el/init.el).
-If the reader is not an Emacs user, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the [Brave Clojure](http://www.braveclojure.com/) site is recommended instead.
+ * Is comfortable editing the Emacs initialization file (.emacs/.emacs.el/init.el) to add customizations (e.g. keybindings, setting/updating variables).

+For users who have no Emacs experience, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the excellent [Brave Clojure](http://www.braveclojure.com/) site is recommended instead.

 ### Git Experience